- January 2, 2018

 What is the difference between the majority and those who succeed?
 Intention.
 The mistake most of us make is setting our goals from a place of superficial wants and desires.
 We want to feel good all the time and think working out will achieve this unrealistic objective.
-We want to be empowered and believe offering an insincere gesture of forgiveness will do the trick.
-Everyone says forgiveness is good for you so why not hold back the eye roll and say, “Fine, I forgive you.”
+We want to be empowered and believe offering a gesture of forgiveness will do the trick.
+We hold back the eye roll and say, “Fine, I forgive you.”
 Our intentions in these actions are not clear or sincere enough to manifest what we desire.

-Start the process of determining what you will create in 2018 with an honest exploration of what you truly want.
-Use the why, why, why method to get down to the source of true creative power.
+This year, instead, start the process of determining what you will create in 2018 with an honest exploration of what you truly want.
+Use the why, why, why method to get down to the wellspring of true creative power.
 Here’s an example.

 Goal: I want to make $90,000 in 2018.

 - Why?
-Because I want to be able to pay off all my debt and not be stressed?
+Because I want to be able to pay off all my debt.

 - Why?
 Because I feel like I have to spend all of my time focused on making money and not enjoying my time.

 In the process above I went from a goal to an intention.
 It’s okay to have the goal, but I use the intention to motivate me to stay on track.
 I want to make $90,000 so that I have time to do the things I enjoy.

 Goal: I want to forgive my father for abusing me when I was young.

 - Why?
 Because I hate him and that makes me feel bad.
 Our relationship isn’t good.

 - Why?
 Because I think about how things could have been if he hadn’t done what he did.